Introduction to Marketing Techniques Social Media

 Dale Carnegie, the legendary success guru, has said the most basic principle in influencing people- it should not be ‘I’ that should be the focal point of conversation but the other person but ‘you’.
 This can be at the core of your marketing techniques social media you adapt to win consumers to your fold.
 The focus should not be on we have created a great product, revolutionary technology, and awesome features, try it out.
 Consumers will sure be happy to learn all these but purchasing decisions would take place only if it is seen to solve a problem, help make life convenient or add value to the customer.

 In a crowded marketplace, the best way to get noticed is through branding which in a nutshell means creating value in the minds of the consumer.
-Value is created when a product or service fulfills a genuine need of the consumer.
+Value is created when a product or service fulfills the genuine need of the consumer.

 Market surveys help assess the need for a particular service but in some cases, buyers may not be able to conceptualize a need but may wholeheartedly welcome a new product if that satisfies their need or is a solution to some problem they are facing.
 For.
 Eg. dandruff, hair fall, fat buildup, or something that makes vegetable peeling easier in the kitchen.

-To evolve effective marketing techniques social media, a marketer needs to work as a psychologist- understand what drives and motivates customers.
+To evolve effective marketing techniques in social media, a marketer needs to work as a psychologist- understand what drives and motivates customers.
 They should go beyond traditional customer demographics.
 It includes age, gender, race, income and geographic location which are used to analyze market trends.
 For a pizza outlet, if the majority of people are in the 18-15 group in the area, another motivating factor such as taste, ambiance, convenience, media campaigns should be assessed before evolving marketing techniques social media to boost sales.

 Most often pricing is not the only reason a product is preferred over others.
-It could be safety, quality, durability, convenience, technological features, perceived value for money, design aesthetics and so on.
+It could be safety, quality, durability, convenience, technological features, perceived value for money, design aesthetics, and so on.

 Top 10 marketing techniques social media for success